-The Peel Adult Learning Centre is a non-profit community organization in the Region of Peel.
-We have been successfully delivering labour adjustment and academic upgrading programs for over 25 years.
+The Peel Adult Learning Centre (PALC) is a non-profit community organization in the Region of Peel.
+We serve a diverse group of individuals from our community, no matter their human identity or experience.
+We have been successfully delivering academic upgrading programs for over 30 years.

-We have talented, qualified staff experienced in adult education dedicated to helping our students reach their goals.
+We have patient, innovative, qualified staff experienced in adult education who are dedicated to helping our students reach their goals.

-Our Employment Ontario programs are funded by the Government of Ontario’s Ministry of Advanced Education and Skills Development (MAESD)
+Our Employment Ontario programs are funded by the Government of Ontario’s Ministry of Labour, Immigration, Training and Skills Development

 Customer Service Charter